myspotontheweb/k3d-demo/README.md

-# k8s-dev-env
+# k3d-demo

-A demo environment for doing K8s development
+A demo environment for doing K8s development.
 Details on how this repo was setup is here:

 * [Setup](docs/setup.md)